-\begin{itemize} \item {\bf Input:} The utility functions $u_i : \{0,1\}^n \rightarrow [0,1]$ and a desired approximation parameter $\epsilon \ge 0$. \item {\bf Queries:} We assume only black-box access to the utilities: a query is of the form $v \in \{0,1\}^n$ the reply to the query is the $n$-tuple of player utilities: $u_1(v)...u_n(v)$. \item {\bf Output:} An $\epsilon$-correlated equilibrium of the game.
-The equilibrium is given by listing the probability $x(v)$ for every strategy profile $v$ in its support. \item {\bf Cost: } The cost on a given input $u_1 ... u_n$ is the total number of queries made plus the size of the support of the equilibrium produced.
-The Cost of the algorithm is the worst case cost over all $n$-tuples of utility functions. \end{itemize}
+\item \textbf{Queries:} We assume only black-box access to the payoffs: a query is of the form $v\in \{0,1\}^{n},$ and the reply to the query is the $ n $-tuple of player payoffs: $u_{1}(v),...,u_{n}(v)$.

-{\bf Comment:} Having $\epsilon=0$ when all utilities are given by $t$-bit numbers is equivalent to Setting $\epsilon=exp(-poly(n,t))$ (For one side, clearly one can ignore more than $O(\log n + \log \epsilon^{-1})$ bits of precision without hurting the output by more than $\epsilon$, and for the second side, due to being a solution of a LP, it is known that no more than $poly(n,t)$ bits of precision are needed in an exact solution.)
+\item \textbf{Output:} An $\varepsilon $-correlated equilibrium of the game.
+The equilibrium is given by listing the probability $x(v)$ for every strategy profile $v$ in its support.

-We say that the CE problem can be {\em exactly solved} in polynomial time if there is an algorithm for it that runs in time $poly(n , \log \epsilon^{-1})$.
-We say that the CE problem can be {\em approximately solved} in polynomial time if there is an algorithm for it that runs in time $poly(n, \epsilon^{-1})$.
+\item \textbf{Cost: }The cost on a given input $u_{1},...,u_{n}$ and $ \varepsilon \geq 0$ is the total number of queries made plus the size of the support of the equilibrium produced.
+The cost of the algorithm is the worst-case cost over all $n$-tuples of payoff functions. \end{itemize}